Background pattern

 • Loss of appetite

 These side effects usually occurred within 3 days of vaccination and generally did not last more than 3 days.
-Most of these side effects were of mild intensity.
+Most of these side effects were mild.

-• Do not use this vaccine after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+• Do not use this vaccine after the expiry date which is stated on the carton after EXP.
+The expiry date is the last day of the month shown.

-• Store the vial of powder and the syringe of diluent in the outer packaging to protect it from light.
+• Store the powder vial and the solvent syringe in the outer packaging to protect from light.

 • Use immediately after reconstitution.